dragosgn/dragosgn/blog/on-titles-and-salaries.md

 title: On Titles and Salaries
 description: 'Until then, behave like the professional you truly are.'
 ---
-I hear a lot about salary and titles in software right now.
+I hear a lot about salaries and titles in software right now.

 Look, a senior is a senior, no matter what.
 She/he doesn't wait for a promotion to do the right thing.
 To behave the right way.